Rigidity/cat-tool/README.md

 This tool helps you issue and melt CATs by connecting to a full node peer and using your wallet keys to find and spend XCH and CAT coins.

+## Disclaimer

+This should primarily be used on testnet11.
+The code has not been tested sufficiently enough to be used on mainnet.

+If you do decide to use it on mainnet, it's at your own risk and I would recommend only having the amount of XCH in the wallet that you plan on using to issue the CAT (and fees).

 ## Installation

 You'll first need to [install Rust](https://rustup.rs).